intmus/inttheory19-20/_11-further-part-writing/c1-voiceleadingsecond.md

 w:C:I V ii6/4 V6 I{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

+### Conclusions

 Understanding that the ii chord in this example acts as a passing chord rather than a pre-dominant chord also explains how a V chord moves convincingly to a ii chord.
 When a chord resolves against the normal flow of a circle-of-fifths flowchart (see [Unit 7a]({{ site.baseurl }}/07-harmonic-functions/a1-diaprogcirclefifths.html)), we call that a *regression*.
 In the example above, the first V chord *should* resolve to a tonic chord but instead regresses to a ii chord.
 This works because of the strength of the bass line, so it is the *passing function* that extends the dominant harmony through a stepwise bass line.**

+## Function over form (Part 4)

-**Now that we have practiced using a passing 6/4 chord, we can also clarify why vii<sup>o6</sup> chords function well as a passing chord.
-When studying first inversion chords (Unit 11b), we discussed two important ideas regarding vii<sup>o</sup> chords:**
+Now that we have practiced using a passing 6/4 chord, we can also clarify why vii<sup>o6</sup> chords function well as a passing chord.
+When studying first inversion chords [Unit 11b]]({{ site.baseurl }}/11-further-part-writing/b1-voiceleading1stand3rdinv.html), we discussed two important ideas regarding vii<sup>o</sup> chords:
 - The vii<sup>o</sup> is a functional substitution for the V<sup>7</sup> chord and therefore takes its voice-leading and doubling conventions from the V<sup>7</sup> chord.
 - The vii<sup>o6</sup> is often employed as a passing chord between I and I<sup>6</sup> to create a bass line with stepwise motion.

-**This explains why a vii<sup>o6</sup> chord functions as a passing chord; it is actually a functional substitution for a passing V<sup>6/4</sup> chord.
-Harmonize the following two progressions to see how similar these two chords are.**
+This explains why a vii<sup>o6</sup> chord functions as a passing chord; it is actually a functional substitution for a passing V<sup>6/4</sup> chord.
+Harmonize the following two progressions to see how similar these two chords are.

 {% capture ex3 %}X:3
 T:V6/4 and viio6